On deviation probabilities in non-parametric regression with heavy-tailed noise: Introduction

 The pair $(X,Y)$ can be written as

 where the random variable $\varepsilon$, called the noise, satisfies $\E[\varepsilon\given X]=0$.
 Note that

 where the infimum is taken over all measurable functions $g:\R^d\to\R$ such that $\E[g(X)^2]<\infty$.
-In other words, the regression function is an optimal approximation of $Y$ by a square-integrable function of $X$, with respect to the $L_2$ risk.
+In other words, the random variable $g(X)$ is an optimal approximation of $Y$ by a square-integrable function of $X$, with respect to the $L_2$ risk.

-When the distribution of the pair $(X,Y)$ is unknown, one cannot predict $Y$ using $r(X)$.
+When the distribution $Q$ of the pair $(X,Y)$ is unknown, one cannot predict $Y$ using $r(X)$.
 However, assuming that one has access to an i.i.d.\ sample

-with the same distribution as $(X,Y)$, then one can use the data $\cD_n$ in order to construct an estimate of the function $r$.
-In this respect, a local averaging estimate of the regression function is an estimate that can be written as
+with the same distribution as $(X,Y)$, one can use the data $\cD_n$ in order to construct an estimate $\hat{r}_n$ of the function $r$.

+Throughout the article, $\R^d$ is equipped with the Euclidean distance, and for $x\in\R^d$ and $\varepsilon>0$, $\cB(x,\varepsilon)$ denotes the Euclidean closed ball of center $x$ and radius $\varepsilon$.
+We will be interested in the following model (see Section~\ref{sec:related-work} for comments on this set of hypotheses).